Skip to content

 Interactive jobs are useful for many tasks.
 For example, to debug a job script, users may submit a request to get a set of nodes for interactive use.
 When the job starts, the user "lands" on a compute node, with a shell prompt.
 Users may then run the script to be debugged many times without having to wait in the queue multiple times.

 A debug job allows up to two nodes to be available with shorter wait times when the system is heavily utilized.
-This is accomplished by limiting the number of nodes to 2 per job allocation and specifying --partition=debug.
+This is accomplished by specifying --partition=debug.
 For example:

-A debug node will only be available for a maximum wall time of 1 hour.
+A debug job on any node type will only be available for jobs with a maximum walltime (--time) of 1 hour, and only one debug job at a time is permitted per person.

 Sample Interactive Job Commands#